blcky05/retropie-pcsx2-wrapper/README.md

 ## Installation
-Copy (or better symlink) everything but the README to /opt/retropie/configs/all.
+Copy (or better symlink) everything but the README to `/opt/retropie/configs/all`.
+If you already have runcommand scripts in use, you might consider the usage of my other project [retropie-runcommand-extender](https://github.com/blcky05/retropie-runcommand-extender), which allows you to use multiple runcommand scripts side-by-side.
-Note: The config file must be present in the directory of the original python script, not the symlink.

 This Python script requires ```evdev```, ```psutil``` and ```json``` which can both be installed using pip